khoadaniel/custom-llm-agent-demo/README.md

 ## 🧀 The Inspiration
 I am a fan of the tasty Käsedings at Zeit für Brot and I've spent quite a bit of time hanging out at their busy Eberswalder spot.
 It's where my interest in the tasty breads collides with the reality of waiting in line.

 I noticed and hypothesized that, to maintain hygiene, cashiers don't directly handle the food.
-There would be one cashier and one another staff that works in pair to deal with each customer.
-The cashier only manage orders and payments, leaving food handling to their peers.
+There would be one cashier and one other staff working in a pair to deal with customers.
+The cashiers only manage orders and payments, leaving food handling to their peers.

 ➡️ This observation sparked an idea: What if we could make the ordering and payment process more efficient, enhancing customer satisfaction, streamlining staff workflow, and ultimately boosting Zeit für Brot's revenue (_sorry for the buzzwords_)?